mlund/faunus/docs/_docs/energy.md

 parallel summation (default).
 A warning will be issued if the desired scheme is unavailable.
 For the `openmp` policy, you may control the number of threads with the environmental variable `OMP_NUM_THREADS`.
+Summation policies other than `serial` may require substantial memory for systems with many particles.

 ## Electrostatics